bluefireteam/mini_sprite/README.md

 ### Get help

-Check each provide listed above to read the documentation of each package.
+Check each link provided above to read the documentation for each package.

-Join Bluefire's [discord server](https://discord.gg/pxrBmy4) to ask question to the team and the community.
+Join Bluefire's [discord server](https://discord.gg/pxrBmy4) to ask questions to the team and the community.